dpezely/anagram-phrases/README.md

 which is likely `/usr/share/dict/`.
 On macOS and FreeBSD, see `/usr/share/dict/words` and other files within that subdirectory.

-Both the input phrase and dictionary word list ignore leading and trailing white-space as well as non-alphabetic characters.
+Processing of both the input phrase and dictionary word list ignores leading and trailing white-space as well as non-alphabetic characters.
 The definition of *alphabetic* characters used here comes from the Unicode implementation within the Rust standard library.

 ## Building & Running Using Docker